ory/docs/docs/hydra/dependencies-environment.md

 It is possible to implement your own DBAL using Go Plugins.

 > We strongly discourage you from implementing your own DBAL.
 Special knowledge is required and internal interfaces will break without notice and migration guides.
-This can lead to serious security issues and vulnerabilites.
+This can lead to serious security issues and vulnerabilities.
 USE AT YOUR OWN RISK.

 Your plugin must implement interface `github.com/ory/hydra/driver.Registry`.
 You can load the plugin as follows: